Starting a GitHub Pages site from scratch

 - Update the

-line so that the line looks like this, replacing<version>
+gem "github-pages"line so that the line looks like this, replacing<version>with the current dependency version forgithub-pages.

 - Close the